ardoq/rxbeach/examples/create-react-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This example was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+As of now, it's a minimal example used to test the bundling of the package.

 ## Available Scripts